“As an artist you have to have authentic self and an authentic core, which is a channel for stories and for meaning.”

 As is the case with most military families, the MacDonalds moved around a lot.
 They returned frequently to Cape Breton, Nova Scotia, which Ann-Marie’s parents considered to be home.
 But for Ann-Marie herself, “the concept of a place you go back to was once removed for me,” she says.

-“I think it’s a very recognizable analogy for many of us, the idea of the restless soul,” says Ann-Marie.
+“I think it’s a very recognizable analogy for many of us, the idea of the restless soul,” she says.
 “A ghost that cannot rest and keeps trying to finish something that it didn’t finish, find something out that it didn’t find out in life, so that it can finally rest.”

 Ann-Marie’s recurring exploration of lives past made me ask whether she believes in past lives.
 (After all, Adult Onset opens with the line: “In the midway of this, our mortal life…”) Her answer is fascinating: “In a kind of clear-cut, life-for-life sense, probably not; I don’t think anything is really that simple.
 But I do believe we are all recycled with absolutely everyone and everything else, so yes, of course past particles—which is a different kind of thing than a past participle—I would say past particles for certain.
 And I also believe we have a soul and that we do have a collective soul, and that we do communicate across time and space as a result, and I think that’s just really pretty obvious when you look at how Earth and cosmos keeps everything churning around and turning it into something else.